Veterinarian

 Tumorous diseases in guinea pigs

-From a veterinary perspective, we speak of "tumorous diseases in guinea pigs" when tissue proliferates uncontrollably within the body.
+From a veterinary perspective, we speak of "tumorous diseases in guinea pigs" when tissue proliferates uncontrollably in the body.
 This can be benign or malignant (cancer).
-Guinea pigs (Cavia porcellus) exhibit a spectrum of tumor types: frequently skin and subcutaneous tumors (e.g., lipomas, trichofolliculomas), relatively frequently changes in the mammary gland/mammary gland (mammary tumors), as well as diseases of the reproductive tract and lymphatic neoplasms (lymphomas).
-Clinically, such processes are noticeable through palpable lumps, altered skin surfaces, weight loss, decreased performance, decreased appetite, enlarged lymph nodes, respiratory problems, or nonspecific "age-related complaints."
-However, tumorous diseases in guinea pigs are particularly easily overlooked because the animals instinctively compensate for impairments for a long time.
+Guinea pigs (Cavia porcellus) exhibit a spectrum of tumor types: frequently skin and subcutaneous tumors (e.g., lipomas, trichofolliculomas), relatively often changes in the mammary glands (mammary tumors), as well as diseases of the reproductive tract and lymphatic neoplasms (lymphomas).
+Clinically, such processes are noticeable through palpable lumps, altered skin surfaces, weight loss, decreased performance, reduced appetite, enlarged lymph nodes, respiratory problems, or nonspecific "age-related complaints."
+However, tumorous diseases in guinea pigs are easily overlooked because the animals instinctively compensate for impairments for a long time.

 Tumorous diseases in guinea pigs Read More »